davidgu13/New-Georgian-UniMorph-Dataset/README.md

 # Georgian (kat)

-Contains Georgian paradigms including: verbs, nouns and adjectives.
+Includes Georgian paradigms including: verbs, nouns and adjectives.

 Annotators: Simon Guriel, Silvia Guriel-Agiashvili & Nona Atanelov

-## Sources:
+## Sources
 Verbs: Semi-automatically generated and partially verified by a native speaker.
 Includes 21,054 forms in 118 tables from all the Georgian verbal classes.

 Nouns and Adjectives: Wiktionary, unverified.